 The 2014 HSAFP application cycle is now open.
-Applications are DUE Friday, April 4, 2014.
+The application deadline has been extended to Friday, April 25, 2014.
 Please see the timeline below for further details.

 In order to complete an application for the HSAFP you will be asked to fill out our PDF application, and submit all other documentation by email, including two letters of recommendation with the HSAFP recommendation form.

 Please note the following application timeline for all applicants:

 |April 4, 2014||HSAFP applications DUE (at 11:59pm EST)|

 |April – May 2014||Applications are reviewed by on campus committee at Harvard University|

 |Late May 2014||Applicants notified if they have been selected as finalist|

 |August 2014||Expected timing for finalist interviews in South Africa|

 |Late August 2014||Finalists are notified if they have been selected as a Harvard South Africa Fellow|